matplotlib/governance/governance.md

-The Council reserves the right to eject current Members, other than the PL, if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed.
+The Council reserves the right to eject current Members, other than the PL, if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed, from The Project.

 ### Conflict of interest